 CEC spokesman Carlos Moreno Figueroa said, “we cannot force people to have credit cards.
 That means to favour private means [of payment], with costs to consumers.
 To solve fiscal fraud and the undercover economy, [authorities] should go to its origin, and not to final consumption.”
 Moreno Figueroa also warned that countries that have adopted limits to cash payments in the past have found they are relatively ineffective in the fight against fiscal fraud.

 In June 2018, the European Commission decided not to impose EU-wide limitations on cash payments to combat The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
-Money launder...
-More and tax evasion, as a report demonstrated that the relationship between “tax fraud and the use of cash […] is not always clear-cut”.
+Money laundering activities are strongly pursued by authorities and in most countries, there are strict rules for credit institutions to cooperate in the fight against money laundering operations, to declare and report any transactions that could be considered suspicious.
+More and tax evasion.
+A report demonstrated that the relationship between “tax fraud and the use of cash […] is not always clear-cut”.

 However, in May 2021, E.U.
-Financial Services Commissioner Mairead McGuinness said that the Commission planned to introduce a cash payments limitation of €10,000.
+Financial Services Commissioner Mairead McGuinness said the Commission planned to introduce a cash payments limitation of €10,000.
 Deutsche Bundesbank’s board member Johannes Beermann criticized the Commission’s plans last month in harsh terms.
 Beerman said, “so far there has been no scientifically sound evidence that the goal of combating From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More laundering is achieved with upper limits for cash payments.”